 Animation film for informing the general public.
-Watch on Vimeo.

-INFORMATION, THE KEYSTONE OF THE FIGHT AGAINST SICKLE CELL DISEASE

-An estimated 500,000 sick children are born every year in the world.
-In Africa, the disease is relatively unknown and the majority of sufferers do not benefit from the correct care.
-Worse still, some believe that it is the result of a curse, thus maintaining beliefs that deprive patients of the appropriate care and encouraging discriminatory behavior.
-In 2017, the IECD wanted to focus on awareness-raising actions in order to provide more information about the disease and encourage early screening.
+INFORMATION, THE KEYSTONE OF THE FIGHT AGAINST SICKLE CELL DISEASE An estimated 500,000 sick children are born every year in the world.
+In Africa, the disease is relatively unknown and the majority of sufferers do not becurse, thus maintaining beliefs that deprive patients of the appropriate care and encouraging discriminatory behavior.
+In 2017, the IECD wanted to focus disease and encourage early screening. professionals and public authorities.
+Sickle Sickle Cell Disease" people heard about Sickle Cell Disease.